kevc528/backend-challenge20/README.md

 form data instead of JSON, so I had to add a check for that and a function to convert the form data into JSON.

+UPDATE: After working on the frontend, I changed the request from form data to JSON data in the React code, so this check for form data isn't necessary anymore.

 Sample Request Body:
 ```